clubcapra/capra_web_ui/README.md

 Once you have installed these software, you are ready to run the application.

+> **Note for Windows Users:** While you can use WSL (Windows Subsystem for Linux) to install and run the required tools, we recommend using the native Windows versions.
+WSL can significantly slow down your development process, making your code execution slower than it should be.

 ## Running the Web Application

 To run the web application, open a terminal and follow these steps: